-The risks associated with climate change and other environmental impacts and increased focus by stakeholders on environmental issues, including those associated with climate change, could adversely affect our business, financial condition, and operating results.
+The risks associated with climate change and other environmental impacts and increased focus by stakeholders on environmental issues, including those associated with climate change, could adversely affect our business, financial condition and operating results.

-Climatologists predict the long-term effects of climate change and global warming will result in the increased frequency, intensity, and duration of weather events, which could significantly disrupt supply chains, potentially impacting our vendors'

-costs and the production of products leased at our stores.
-These weather events could also lead to an increased rate of temporary store closures and reduced customer traffic at our stores.
+Climatologists predict the long-term effects of climate change and global warming will result in the increased frequency, intensity, unpredictability and duration of weather events, which could significantly disrupt supply chains, potentially impacting our vendors' costs and the production of products leased at our stores.
+These weather events could also lead to an increased rate of temporary store closures and reduced customer traffic at our stores and impact the availability and costs of products, commodities and energy, which in turn may impact our ability to procure goods or services required for the operation of our business at the quantities and levels we require.